jrosen48/utk-homepage/content/about.md

 Instructor at the University of Tennessee, Knoxville

-*Teaching Science in Grades 7-12* (SCED 496, B.S. & M.A. class)
+*Teaching Science in Grades 7-12* (TPTE 495, SCED 496, & SCED 543,  B.S. & M.A. class)

 Instructor at Michigan State University:

-*Psychology of Learning in School and Other Settings* (CEP 800, M.A. class; taught two courses)
+*Psychology of Learning in School and Other Settings* (CEP 800, M.A. class)
 *Approaches to Educational Research* (CEP 822, M.A. class)
-*Technology and Leadership* (CEP 815, M.A. class, taught seven courses, hybrid or online)
+*Technology and Leadership* (CEP 815, M.A. class)

 Teaching Assistant at Michigan State University:

 *Proseminar in Educational Psychology and Educational Technology* (CEP 900, Ph.D. class)
-*Proseminar in Educational Technology* (CEP 807 / ED 870, M.A. class, assisted eight courses, online)
+*Proseminar in Educational Technology* (CEP 807 / ED 870, M.A. class)
 *Educational Inquiry* (CEP 900, Ph.D. class)
 *Social-Emotional Development Across the Lifespan* (CEP 904, Ph.D. class)